This is a wonderful addition to my flower garden. Looks great where I planted it.

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 Black Chokeberry Bush is native to the eastern United States

-At three to eight feet high and with a spread of two to six feet, the Black Chokeberry can be used to form hedges or to fill in gardens and natural landscapes.
+At three to eight feet high and with a spread of two to six feet, and also can be used to form hedges or to fill in gardens and natural landscapes.
 Its tendency to produce suckers allows it to spread quickly and aids in erosion control.
 It naturally creates a rounded shape and does not require pruning.
-While the Black Chokeberry prefers full sun, it will grow well in partial shade and is hardy to USDA zones three to eight.
+While it also prefers full sun, it will grow well in partial shade and is hardy to USDA zones three to eight.
 It is resistant to most diseases and pests.
-Black Chokeberries are also tolerant of salts and compacted clay-like soils.
+They are also tolerant of salts and compacted clay-like soils.
 They accept a wide range of moisture conditions but prefer to not be waterlogged for long.

 Black Chokeberry Bush is a desirable addition to any landscape

 Propagation is typically through suckers but can also occur via seeds.